Direction – Social Democracy: Ideology and policies

 Smer's ideological development compared to other social-democratic parties such as the German SPD, Austrian SPÖ, Bulgarian BSP, Czech ČSSD, Hungarian MSZP, Polish SLD/NL, and Romanian PSD on the TAN/GAL (sociocultural) and left-right (economic) dimensions.
 By 2025, SMER has become the second most socially conservative party, and the most economically left-wing one amongst the compared parties.

 Direction – Social Democracy has been recognised as a social-democratic party, and is considered a centre-left and a left-wing party.
-Additionally, it has also been variously described as anti-establishment, nationalist, left-authoritarian, populist, centrist populist, social populist, left-wing populist, and national populist.
+Additionally, it has also been variously described as anti-establishment, nationalist, left-authoritarian, left-conservative, populist, centrist populist, social populist, left-wing populist, and national populist.
 The party has been recognised as diverging from the typical Western European social-democratic tradition due to its rejection of postmaterial values.

 In their 2008 publication, Slovak political scientists Grigorij Mesežnikov and Oľga Gyárfášová argue that Smer is a social-democratic party (thus matching its self-identification), but one with very strong nationalist and populist elements that also include aspects of social conservatism.
 Tim Haughton states that the party "conveys both a Slovak version of social democracy and a stronger national emphasis"; he also stressed that the party cannot be seen as right-wing or far-right, but rather as one that combines "leftist economics and nationalist appeal".
 In 2025, Roman Hlatky and Oľga Gyárfášová wrote that Smer combines "left-wing economic orientation with conservative, if not radical, stances on sociocultural issues".
 They also argue that Smer "takes the strongest left-wing positions" amongst European social-democratic parties, but that it also "has shifted dramatically in a conservative direction on the sociocultural dimension", although the Bulgarian Socialist Party and Romanian Social Democratic Party had undergone similar conservative shift.